abridged/collabland-dev/telefrens/intro.md

 ## What is Telefrens Pro?

-Telefrens Pro is the premium offering for Telefrens. <!--Creators can purchase Telefrens Pro from the bonding curve at {[link] ()}. -->
+Telefrens Pro is the premium offering for Telefrens.
+Creators can purchase Telefrens Pro by using the "Telefrens Pro" command button within DMs with the `@telefrensbot`.

 <!-- Telefrens Pro pricing will increase as more creators purchase Telefrens Pro, [get started now] ().-->